daniellionel01/parrot/README.md

 ## FAQ

 ### What flavour of SQL does parrot support?
-This plugin supports everything that [sqlc](https://sqlc.dev/) supports.
+This library supports everything that [sqlc](https://sqlc.dev/) supports.
 As the time of this writing that would be MySQL, PostgreSQL and SQlite.

 You can read more on language & SQL support here: